sodadata/docs/observability/soda-agent.md

 ---
 layout: default
 title: What is Soda Agent?
-description: Soda Agent
+description: What is Soda Agent?
 parent: Introduction
 grand_parent: Observability
 nav_order: 514
 ---

-# What is Soda Agent?
+## What is Soda Agent?